-Further to the foundational principle of lasting and meaningful reconciliation, Destination BC's work is governed by British Columbia's "United Nations Declaration on the Rights of Indigenous Peoples Act" and the "Draft Principles that Guide the Province of British Columbia's Relationship with Indigenous Peoples."
-Programs and Services provided by, or on behalf of Destination BC will be consistent with the Act and the Draft Principles.
+Destination BC's work is governed by British Columbia's "Declaration on the Rights of Indigenous Peoples Act" and Destination BC will continue working towards lasting and meaningful Reconciliation by supporting opportunities for Indigenous Peoples to and delivering on specific commitments as outlined in the "Declaration Act Action Plan".
+Programs and Services provided by, or on behalf of Destination BC will be consistent with the Act and the Action Plan.